-2016 May Sarton NH Poetry Prize winner
+Winner of the 2016 May Sarton New Hampshire Poetry Prize

 Poet Zeina Hashem Beck’s timely collection Louder Than Hearts shakes the reader awake and reminds us of poetry’s power to bridge culture and language, putting words to the unsayable happening all around us.
 They act as both a slap and a salve for dealing with the tragic events that have become the everyday.